Storage costs are an unavoidable (and usually costly) component of warehouses and logistics companies.

 While carrying costs are a critical factor to look at when assessing overall storage costs, there are other processes that can create additional expenses.

 Not implementing a one stock holding policy

 While not suitable for every business, using a one stock holding policy is a simple way to reduce storage costs.
 Two storage facilities means double the rent, double the electricity consumption and more resources to run each facility.

 One stock holding ensures that all stock is kept in one location and one individual does the reordering.
 This could also stop unnecessary purchasing of multiple types of the same packaging supply, such as packaging tape — especially where there is a significant price difference.

 Having too much…or too little

 While not having enough stock can create additional expenses, such as express deliveries or finding alternate suppliers, overstocking can create other challenges.

 One way to avoid overstocking is to know your lead times and general customer purchasing patterns to determine the right amount of safety stock.
 Having the right amount of safety stock to cover additional orders that may come in while you are waiting for new stock to arrive is key and can change from month to month.

 Buying in large quantities to receive a discount is another way that warehouses can become overstocked.
-Signet’s new RedLine Savers help businesses to overcome this issue by giving them the flexibility to order in quantities which suit their own needs at one low price, across a wide range of products.
+Signet’s new RedLine Savers help businesses to overcome this issue by giving them the flexibility to order in quantities which suit their own needs at one low price at any pack quantity, across a wide range of products.